ma3u/BookAwardsAgent/README.md

   python -m src.main --update-only --input-file ../book_awards_data.json
   ```

-See the template in `backend/input_template.txt` for the plain text format.
+See the template in `input_template.txt` for the plain text format.

 The Python backend provides the core functionality for searching and processing book awards: